Frequently Asked Questions

 Q. Can I change my assigned meal plan?

-A. Meal plan changes can be made through the last day of Drop/Add for each semester.
+A. Meal plan changes can be made on the student’s Web Advisor account up through last day of Drop/Add for each semester.

 Q. Do I have to have a meal plan?